 States in the Northeast have many fallen leaves, but even the states with not as many can still have enough debris to cause personal injury.
 A second glance at the ground can help you avoid getting hurt.
 To avoid further harm, it is advisable to keep an eye out for the trees in your vicinity.
 To prevent injuries, don’t be afraid to clear up any debris on your property at least once a week.
 Doing this could spare you and anybody else on your property the hassle of a fall.
 If the debris is on someone else’s property or that of another company, that person or company may be liable for negligence.

 Although autumn is a great season, it may also be risky.
 The top 7 personal injuries during autumn are slips and falls, car accidents, running injuries, strains and sprains, and more.
-Contact a personal injury lawyer right away if you or someone you know has suffered injuries from a fall.
+Contact The Jones Firm right away if you or someone you know has suffered injuries from a fall.
 They can assist you in obtaining just compensation.